percona/pmm/doc/source/deploy/server/virtual-appliance.rst

 The virtual appliance is ideal for running *PMM Server* on an enterprise virtualization platform of your choice.
+This page provides examples for running the appliance in VirtualBox.
+Similar procedure should work for other platforms, but additional steps may be required.

-This page provides examples for running the appliance in VirtualBox, VMware is appropriate in the Enterprise and can be natively imported, while VirtualBox is a good choice to experiment with PMM at a smaller scale on a local machine.
+VMware is appropriate for enterprise deployments and can be natively imported, while VirtualBox is a good choice to experiment with PMM at a smaller scale on a local machine.

-.. note:: Similar procedure should work for other platforms (i.e. Red Hat, Microsoft, XenServer, etc), but additional steps may be required.

 Running in VMware Workstation Player
 ===================================